reyner/olinjs-3-hw/README.md

   price
 ```

 This decouples stores with what they carry.
 We now have 1 book object that can be referenced from multiple stores.
 This is useful when you are lacking in space (because you don't repeat books).
-It is also useful when the object being shared changes often (as we'll see in a minute).
+It is also useful when the object being shared changes often.
+Imagine that this bookstore based the price of their books on the Amazon.com price of the book (which fluctuates constantly).
+Now every time the price of the book changes you have to make only one change to one object, and the next time a store looks up the book it will see the updated price.

 **Embedding**
 Embedding is when you store a Mongo document inside of another Mongo document.
 This is the default way to do things in Mongo, and is the most obvious.
 Instead of creating two collections for your bookstore, you'll just have one bookstore collection that has a list of every book inside of the bookstore.